triangledirt/obj/README.md

     case_observe(obj3, IMAGE_GOTHIC);
     case_observe(obj4, GAME_MAP);

 If I'm observing a MUSHROOM-type case_obj_t, I specify that when observing it.
-But your app can then case_observe() a case_obj_t that's a GAME_MAP type.
+But your app can then case_observe() a case_obj_t that's a GAME_MAP type

 When the time comes, you can classify new objects of unknown classification using the type parameter

     c = case_classify(obj1, MUSHROOM);
     d = case_classify(obj2, GAME_MAP);